Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Introduction

 Natural classes of rings with local units appeared in functor categories.
 Gabriel, in \cite{ga}, proved that for any ring $\Lambda$ with identity the functor category Mod$(\Lambda$-mod$)$ is equivalent to the category of unitary left modules over a ring with local units.
-Auslander gave a characterization of rings of finite representation type $\Lambda$ in terms of the rings with local units associated to Mod$(\Lambda$-mod$)$ \cite{ausla2}.
+Wisbauer, in \cite{wis}, gave a characterization of rings of finite representation type $\Lambda$ in terms of the rings with local units associated to Mod$(\Lambda$-mod$)$ (see also \cite{ausla2}).
 Fuller in \cite{f} showed that a ring $\Lambda$ with identity is left pure semisimple if and only if the ring with local units associated to Mod$(\Lambda$-mod$)$ is left perfect.

 Gene D. Abrams was the first person who studied the theory of Morita equivalence for the class of rings with local units \cite{a}.
-Later P. N. \'{A}nh and L. M\'{a}rki in \cite{am} and P. N. \'{A}nh and C. Menini in \cite{ame} extended the theories of Morita equivalence and Morita duality to rings with local units.
+Let $R$ and $S$ be two rings with local units.
+He proved the category of unitary left $R$-modules and the category of unitary left $S$-modules are equivalent if and only if there exists a unitary left $R$-module $P$ which is a generator and $S$ is isomorphic to the ring of certain endomorphisms of $P$ \cite[Theorem 4.2]{a}.
+In this case $P$ is the direct limit of a given kind of system of finitely generated projective modules.
+Later P. N. \'{A}nh and L. M\'{a}rki in \cite{am} extended the Abrams results and obtained the two-sided characterizations of Morita equivalence for rings with local units (see \cite[Theorems 2.1, 2.2 and 2.4]{am}).

 In this paper we continue the study of Morita equivalence and Morita duality for rings with local units.
 Let $R$ be a ring with local units.
 A unitary left $R$-module $P$ is called {\it locally projective} if $P$ is a direct limit of a split direct system $(P_i)_{i \in I}$, where each $P_i$ is a finitely generated projective unitary left $R$-module \cite{am}.
 Let $S$ be a ring with local units and $M$ be an $R$-$S$-bimodule.
-We denote by $\mathscr{C}_M$ the full subcategory of $R$Mod (i.e. the category of unitary left R-modules), whose objects are the unitary left $R$-modules $Z'$ such that the sum of all $R$-submodules $K$ of $Z'$ with $S{\rm Hom}_R(P,K)=0$ is zero and the submodule $\sum_{g \in S{\rm Hom}_R(P, Z)}{\rm Im}g$ of $Z'$ is equal to $Z'$.
-First, we extend the Auslander's result on Morita theory to rings with local units which is a generalization of the Morita theorem.
+We denote by $\mathscr{C}_M$ the full subcategory of $R$Mod (i.e. the category of unitary left R-modules), whose objects are the unitary left $R$-modules $Z'$ such that the sum of all $R$-submodules $K$ of $Z'$ with $S{\rm Hom}_R(P,K)=0$ is zero and the submodule $\sum_{g \in S{\rm Hom}_R(P, Z')}{\rm Im}g$ of $Z'$ is equal to $Z'$.
+First, we extend the Auslander's result on Morita theory (\cite[Proposition 6.5]{ausla1}) to rings with local units which is a reformulation of the Morita theorem.
 More precisely we prove the following theorem.

 \begin{theorem a*}$($Theorem \ref{a8}$)$ Let $R$ be a ring with local units and $P$ be a locally projective left $R$-module.
 Assume that $S$ is a subring of ${\rm End}_R(P)$ such that $P\in {\rm Mod}S$, $S{\rm End}_R(P)=S$ and $Pf$ is a finitely generated left $R$-module for each $f^2=f \in S$.
 Then the functor $S{\rm Hom}_R(P,-):\mathscr{C}_P \rightarrow S{\rm Mod}$ is an equivalence of categories. \end{theorem a*}